-PA ID Card & Driver's License
+Obtaining a Pennsylvania ID Card & Driver's License

-The local office, where you can apply for an ID card or driver’s license, is located at: Stonehedge Square • 950 Walnut Bottom Road • Carlisle, PA 17013
+The PennDOT Carlisle office is located in a local shopping area named Stonehedge Square on 950 Walnut Bottom Road • Carlisle, PA 17013

-Photo ID Card
+Pennsylvania ID Card

 - Current enrollment verification (request this from International Services)

 - Your Social Security Card or letter from Social Security indicating they have not made a decision yet, or Social Security rejection letter (if you are not working, you are ineligible for a Social Security card and can obtain a rejection letter).
 Application information for F-1 students

 - Two (2) proofs of your Carlisle address, such as tax records, bank statements, bills, etc. (Students: the enrollment verification letter from International Services will include your address and can serve as one proof.)

 Pennsylvania honors a valid foreign driver’s license with an international driving permit for a period of one year during initial residency, if the foreign license is not expired.
 Please consult with PennDOT staff or website FAQ for more information.

 - Obtain and study a driver’s manual from the PennDOT website.